Finance Transformation: Understand The Context to Secure Excellence

 With these warning signs, you know you need to map this out thoroughly by looking at the organisation and systems affected by this change.
 As this is a reporting and disclosure regulation, you will want the analysts to effectively and accurately produce the required data quickly and consistently.
 Consequently, you investigate the organisation’s ERP and IT systems.
 You learn that there are already significant ongoing improvements to the ERP and realise that installation will require a co-ordinated implementation approach, including streamlined, targeted communication and change activities, given that many of the same people will be impacted.

 Unfortunately, the spider’s web does not stop there.
 You discover that you will need changes to Customer and Vendor Data in your ERP system to report the required data accurately.
 A data team is already working on eliminating duplicate or dormant vendor and supplier records in the ERP system.
 They are also looking into simplifying and standardising the master data attributes.
-Your input into their project will be vital to comply with the regulations.
+Your input into their project will be vital to complying with the regulations.

 Macro